abhiramasonny/jaithon/README.md

 ## Syntex Highlighting

-This is a really cool feature and takes like 3 seconds to do so dont be lazy and follow the steps.
+This is a really cool feature and takes like 3 seconds to do so don't be lazy and follow the steps.
 *Only if you have VS-Code as your IDE*
 ```sh
 cd tmp